History of Club Atlético River Plate: Years in the lower leagues (1905–1908)

-The final was played on December 13, 1908, at GEBA Stadium, where River defeated Racing by 2–1 after extra time.
+For the play-off semifinal, River Plate confronted Ferro Carril Oeste and exited with a 5–1 victory over the opposing team.
+The final was played on December 13, 1908, at GEBA Stadium, where River defeated Racing Club by 2–1 after extra time.
 However, the match was declared null due to River supporters jumped onto the field to celebrate with the players, so a new match had to be played.
-In the second game (held on December 27), River Plate defeated Racing again with a shattering 7–0, therefore promoting to Primera División.
+In the second game (held on December 27), River Plate defeated Racing Club again with a hammering 7–0, therefore promoting to Primera División.
 The line-up for that game was Luraschi; Chiappe, Politano; Messina, Morroni, Chagneaud; Anempodisto García, Griffero, Abaca Gómez, Elías Fernández, Priano.